Younganswer/mips_pipeline_simulator/README.md

 ## Summary
 * This program is made for showing how the "MIPS 5-staged pipeline" works.
-* Your assembly code will be converted to machine code and then executed.
+* Your assembly.s code will be converted to assembly.asm code and then executed.
 * You can see the process of execution in the data path of the window.
 * This program supports the following instructions
 	* R-type